pristineio/webrtc-build-scripts/README.md

 it, simply add the following line to your Podfile:

     pod "libjingle_peerconnection"

-    # Add this to the bottom so it won't have issues with active architecture
-    post_install do |installer_representation|
-        installer_representation.project.targets.each do |target|
-            target.build_configurations.each do |config|
-                config.build_settings['ONLY_ACTIVE_ARCH'] = 'NO'
-                config.build_settings['VALID_ARCHS'] = ['armv7', 'i386']
-            end
-        end
-    end
+iOS  ARM64 builds are available as of 7810.0.0

+mac x86_64 builds are available as of 7759.0.0

 ###### Versioning

 The versioning can be explained as follows:

 [6931](https://code.google.com/p/webrtc/source/detail?r=6931).2.0

 6931 reflects the SVN revision from the WebRTC root Google Code Project

 2 reflects a Release Build (0 for Debug, 1 for Profile)

+Profile builds are not available for the mac platform

-0 reflects any changes I might need to make to the sample xcode project itself to work (incremented normally)
+The minor 0 reflects any changes I might need to make to the sample xcode project itself to work (incremented normally)